 Managing Storage Devices in the VMware Host Client You can use the VMware Host Client to manage local and networked storage devices that the ESXi host you are managing has access to.

-Managing Persistent Memory ESXi 6.5 provides support for the latest computer memory technology, which is called non-volatile memory (NVM) or persistent memory (PMem).
-PMem combines the high data transfer rate of volatile computer memory with the persistence and resiliency of traditional storage.
-PMem devices have low access latency and can retain stored data through reboots or power outages.
+Manage Persistent Memory ESXi 6.7 and later provides support for the latest computer memory technology, which is called non-volatile memory (NVM) or persistent memory (PMem).

-Monitoring Storage in the VMware Host Client In the VMware Host Client, you can monitor the storage health of the ESXi host that you are managing.
-You can also view events and tasks associated with the different datastores, storage adapters, and storage devices on the host that you are managing.
+Monitoring Storage in the VMware Host Client In the VMware Host Client, you can monitor the storage health of the ESXi host.
+You can also monitor events and tasks associated with different datastores, storage adapters, and storage devices on the host that you are managing.

 Performing Storage Refresh and Rescan Operations in the VMware Host Client The refresh operation for datastores, storage devices, and storage adapters updates the lists and storage information that the VMware Host Client displays.
 It updates information such as the datastore capacity.